-We are now seeing the emergence of a new generation of biomedical and clinical research where critical therapeutic and vaccinable assets often have higher levels of temperature-sensitivity and variability, with the essential need for reliable thermal protection to maintain long-term efficacy.
+We are now seeing the emergence of a new generation of biological and clinical research where critical samples and assets often have higher levels of temperature-sensitivity and variability, with the essential need for reliable thermal protection to maintain long-term efficacy.
 The uncertainty factor created by these emergent materials is that no two are alike and many of them require different storage conditions dependent on the research ambient environment and the level of cold required to slow or completely pause biological processing.
-This gives rise to a new bioprocessing discussion about ultra-low temperature (ULT) freezer flexibility and reliability in the drug research and development conversation, with the continued importance of maximizing assets and streamlining storage processes.
+This gives rise to a new bioprocessing discussion about ultra-low temperature (ULT) freezer flexibility and reliability in the biological materials research and development conversation, with the continued importance of maximizing assets and streamlining storage processes.

 For this reason, Stirling Ultracold has recently published a new white paper documenting “SU780XLE Temperature Testing,” which summarizes reliability and uniformity test results from our upright ULT freezer at a wide variety of temperature setpoints.
 This is of particular relevance considering the need to safely store the emerging variety of advanced biogenic materials and the challenge of maintaining controlled performance at a wider ultracold temperature range (-20°C to -80°C) using prevalent compressor-based technologies in today’s ULT market.

 The Test and Methods